Who Is Donald Glover?

 Glover left 30 Rock after three seasons and decided to experience work as a TV actor, playing the role of ex-high school jock Troy Barnes in NBC's “Community.”
 After more than four seasons with Community, Glover decided to get the best of both worlds by developing and starring in Atlanta for FX.

 Beginning in 2016, Glover became known to fans as the star of Atlanta, about an Ivy League dropout who manages the up-and-coming rap career of a cousin.
-A hit with fans, Atlanta was nominated for six Emmy Awards following its first season the previous year.
+A hit with fans, Atlanta was nominated for six Emmy Awards following its first season.
 Glover was nominated for four of them and won two – Outstanding Lead Actor in a Comedy Series and Outstanding Directing for a Comedy Series – the first African-American to ever win an Emmy for comedy directing.

 Atlanta also won two Golden Globe awards and a Peabody award.
 The show was so well-received that FX signed Glover to a development and production deal in January 2017.
-In addition to working on a second season of Atlanta for its 2018 premiere, Glover also worked on an animated Deadpool series (featuring the Marvel Comics superhero named Deadpool) for the FX sister network, FXX.
+Along with launching the second and then the third seasons of Atlanta, Glover also worked on an animated Deadpool series (featuring the Marvel Comics superhero named Deadpool) for the FX sister network, FXX.

 “Underestimate Donald Glover at your own peril,” says FX President John Landgraf.
 “He’s remarkably multi-faceted.
 I look at Donald first and foremost as a creator, but also as an entrepreneur – someone who is almost boundaryless who can do almost anything [he sets his] mind to.”